Lighthouse (British organisation): Operation and beliefs

 The group offered year-long mentoring courses for which it charged £10,000.
-To those who had already paid the initial fee, Lighthouse offered a further opportunity, for a fee of £25,000, to become one of what it termed the 'Lighthouse Associate Elect'.
-The group claimed that becoming one of the Associate Elect would allow access to a network of entrepreneurs.
-These members attended lengthy video conference calls which could last for hours in order to listen to Waugh and others speak.
+To those who had already paid the initial fee, Lighthouse offered them membership, for a fee of £25,000, of what it termed the 'Lighthouse Associate Elect', claiming that this would allow them access to a network of entrepreneurs.
+These members attended lengthy video conference calls which could last for hours to listen to Waugh and others speak.

 Waugh borrowed ideas such as M. Scott Peck's postulation of four stages of spiritual development to develop his own concept of four 'levels'.
 People who were 'level one' are characterised as being chaotic and childlike, whereas 'level four' indicated someone who was enlightened and had profound perspective of the world.
 According to a former member, within the group everyone except Waugh was considered 'level one' due to their lack of proper upbringing.
 Waugh himself was 'level four'.
 He reportedly told members that once they reached level four they would be capable of achieving their goals.
-Waugh later stated that since then several other senior members who had been with Lighthouse for over a decade had since also reached level four.
+Waugh later stated that since then several other senior members who had been with Lighthouse for over a decade had also reached level four.

-Although religious elements were initially absent the group later developed a religious message, with Waugh often discussing Christian teachings relating to Jesus Christ.
+Although religious elements were initially absent, the group later developed a religious message, with Waugh often discussing Christian teachings relating to Jesus Christ.
 A former member stated that Waugh claimed to have a close relationship with Christ, who was guiding his work, and that members began converting to Christianity.